tobilobaomotola/tobilobaomotola/README.md

 - 👋 Hi, I’m @tobilobaomotola
-- 👀 I’m interested in ...programming
+- 👀 I’m interested in ...Data Analyses
-- 🌱 I’m currently learning ...SQL,python and R
+- 🌱 I’m currently learning ...
+Excel,SQL and power BI
 - 💞️ I’m looking to collaborate on ...GitHub, kaggle
-- 📫 How to reach me ...Twitter
+- 📫 How to reach me ...Linkedin

 <!---
 tobilobaomotola/tobilobaomotola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.